deepakmehra10/springboot-docker-demo/README.md

 # springboot-docker-demo
-This repository talks about the containerization of springboot application using Docker.
+This repository talks about the containerization of springboot app using Docker.

 ## How to create a JAR file?